wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

     instructions from Maxima to gnuplot.
 Most of the time this fileâs contents therefore are helpful when debugging the problem.
-*   Gnuplot was instructed to use the pngcairo library that provides antialiassing and additional line styles, but it was not compiled to support this possibility.
-Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and donât set wxplot\_pngcairo to true from Maxima.
+*   Gnuplot was instructed to use the pngcairo library that provides antialiasing and additional line styles, but it was not compiled to support this possibility.
+Solution: Uncheck the "Use the cairo terminal for plot" checkbox in the configuration dialog and donât set `wxplot_pngcairo` to true from Maxima.
 *   Gnuplot didnât output a valid .png file.

 ## Plotting an animation results in âerror: undefined variableâ